 - 1. A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - 2.
-The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. thoroughness and fairness are the primary foci of any title ix hearing process. hearings are generally scheduled for two (2) hours, but can be extended, as needed at the discretion of the decision-maker, to ensure that both parties are able to present the information relevant to their position. (e.g., complicated fact pattern, numerous witnesses, etc.). - 3.
+The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities.
+Thoroughness and fairness are the primary FOCI of any Title IX hearing process.
+Hearings are generally scheduled for two (2) hours, but can be extended, as needed at the discretion of the Decision-maker, to ensure that both parties are able to present the information relevant to their position. (e.g., complicated fact pattern, numerous witnesses, etc.). - 3.
 Any technology that will be used to facilitate the hearing. - 4.
-A list of all those who will attend the hearing, along with an invitation to object to the decision-maker on the basis of demonstrated bias.
-This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing.

-- 5. Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - 6.
-A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence, and the party's or witness's testimony and any statements given prior to the hearing will not be considered by the Decision-maker.
-For compelling reasons, the decision-maker may reschedule the hearing. - 7. notification that the parties may have the assistance of an advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
-The party must notify the Title IX Coordinator if they do not have an advisor, and the MCCCD will appoint one.
-Each party must have an advisor present.
+A list of all those who will attend the hearing, along with an invitation to object to the Decision-maker on the basis of demonstrated bias.
+This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing. - 5.
+Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - 6.
+A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
+For compelling reasons, the Decision-maker may reschedule the hearing. - 7.
+Notification that the parties may have the assistance of an Advisor of their choosing at the hearing and will be required to have one present for any questions they may desire to ask.
+The party must notify the Title IX Coordinator if they do not have an Advisor, and the MCCCD will appoint one.
+Each party must have an Advisor present.
 There are no exceptions. - 8.
-An invitation to each party to submit to the decision-maker an impact statement. pre-hearing that the decision-maker will review during any sanction determination. - 9.
+An invitation to each party to submit to the Decision-maker an impact statement.
+Pre-hearing that the Decision-maker will review during any sanction determination. - 9.
 An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least seven (7) business days prior to the hearing. - 10.
 Direction that the parties may not bring mobile phones/devices into the hearing.

-Hearings for possible violations that occur near or after the end of an academic term (assuming the respondent is still subject to this policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the mcccd and remain within the 60-90 business day goal for resolution.
+Hearings for possible violations that occur near or after the end of an academic term (assuming the Respondent is still subject to this policy) and are unable to be resolved prior to the end of term will typically be held immediately after the end of the term or during the summer, as needed, to meet the resolution timeline followed by the MCCCD and remain within the 60-90 business day goal for resolution.

-In these cases, if the respondent is a graduating student, a hold may be placed on graduation and/or official transcripts until the matter is fully resolved (including any appeal).
+In these cases, if the Respondent is a graduating student, a hold may be placed on graduation and/or official transcripts until the matter is fully resolved (including any appeal).
 A student facing charges under this policy is not in good standing to graduate.

-23. VIRTUAL HEARINGS
+23. Virtual Hearings

-All hearings will occur virtually by use of technology, specifically webex or zoom technology.
-Each party will be located in a separate room from the decision-maker, but will be able to see and hear each other.
-Witnesses will testify in the same room as the decision-maker, but not the room where the parties and their advisors sit.
+All hearings will occur virtually by use of technology, specifically WebEx or Zoom technology.
+Each party will be located in a separate room from the Decision-maker, but will be able to see and hear each other.
+Witnesses will testify in the same room as the Decision-maker, but not the room where the parties and their Advisors sit.
 The Title IX Coordinator will arrange to use technology to allow remote testimony without compromising the fairness of the hearing.

-24. PRE-HEARING PREPARATION
+24. Pre-Hearing Preparation